corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 There is a family of other similar extensions like `IsNull()`, and `IsNullOrUndefined()` for you to explore.

-> Sometimes, you want to be able to map the JSON concept of *null or undefined* directly to the dotnet concept of *nullable*.
+> Sometimes, you want to be able to map the JSON concept of *null or undefined* directly to the .NET concept of *nullable*.
 >
 > We provide an extension method `AsOptional<T>()`, which converts the `IJsonValue` from a `T` to a `Nullable<T>`.
 The value will be `null` if the JSON element was `JsonValueKind.Null` or `JsonValueKind.Undefined`.
+>
+> #### Version 4 and later
+> However, we can go one better than that with version 4.0 and later!
+You can specify `--optionalAsNullable` when you generate the types, and your optional properties will be
+> generated as `Nullable<T>` directly.
+This is a much more idiomatic way of representing optional properties in .NET.

 One case when these can come in handy is when you are dealing with the possibility of additional properties on your object.